 - Max Dietrich uses Leaflet to display routes of activities with OpenStreetMap.

 - Privacy / blurring.
-Abstract maps allow a coarser presentation of data that may be more suitable for publishing publicly, instead of precise accurate maps that provide accurate location data.
+Abstract maps allow a coarser presentation of data that may be more suitable for publishing publicly, instead of cartesian maps that provide precise location data.

 - Simpler display, focus on non-geo data.
 When the data to display is more important than precise geographical relationships among the data, an abstract map helps by removing the "noise" of extraneous geographical details which would otherwise distract from the data being presented.
 Abstract subway maps are another example of this.